ivanovbiol/addonis-telerik-graduate-project/README.md

 # Addonis - The better add-ons registry.
 Graduate project of **Hristian Ivanov** and **Ivan Ivanov**.

 ## Description

 **Addonis is an Addons Registry web application.Allows users to download addons that are appropriate for their IDE, rate addons uploaded by others and upload their own addons.**

+Admin username: admin
+Admin passowrd: aA!12345678

+Enabled user username: user1
+Enabled user passowrd: aA!12345678

+Disabled user username: user9
+Disabled user passowrd: aA!12345678

-Some of the possible actions it enables its **anonymous** users to do are:
+Some of the possible actions for **not registered** users are:

 **·** Login and register.